 - Offering ongoing advice and guidance: As an expert on the NDIS, a Support Coordinator can provide you with guidance over the course of your NDIS journey.
 If you have any questions, or if any issues with providers arise, your support coordinator can help you to resolve them.

 As you can see, Support Coordination is a pretty broad support, covering a wide range of activities.
 The one thing that ties them all together is that they’re designed to help give people the skills and confidence they need to navigate the NDIS on their own.

 So, who is eligible for Support Coordination?

 Unlike Plan Management, Support Coordination is not available to all NDIS participants.
 The NDIS only funds Support Coordination in cases where participants…

 - Are likely to develop the skills and confidence needed to be able to navigate the NDIS independently.
 This is called capacity building and it’s an important part of the NDIS and Support Coordination – but more on that later.

 - Don’t have an informal support network that could otherwise provide a similar style of support.
 So, if you don’t have family, friends or other contacts with the time and knowledge to help you find and connect with service providers, the NDIS might fund a Support Coordinator to provide that support.

 - Are likely to gain a tangible benefit from having the assistance of a Support Coordinator.

 - Are new to the NDIS and receiving their first plan or going through a significant life change.
 We’ll take a closer look at the role timing plays in Support Coordination eligibility shortly.

-The NDIS assesses each participant on a case-by-case basis.
+The NDIS assesses each participant on a case-by-case basis to see whether they are eligible or not.
 If you request funding for Support Coordination in your planning meeting, the NDIS looks at your individual situation to decide whether you meet the criteria.